Frequently Asked Questions

 In the Novare mastery-learning paradigm, homework is only graded for completion, not accuracy, if even that.
 A teacher can do this quickly with a glance at each paper.
 When the students begin to realize that they are not receiving a grade for accuracy, the motivation to cram, steal, copy, or cheat is removed.
 (After about 9th grade, there should be NO grade for homework.)
 There is no more jumping through hoops to get a grade.
 There is only the work of learning to be done, and the document they prepare together in class is a study aid of material they have now encountered repeatedly.
 They arrive at good answers so they can perform on the quiz, not so they can get a good daily grade on homework.

 Sound crazy?
 Outside the box?
-Read Teaching Science so that Students Learn Science for a full treatment of mastery-learning methods.
+Read From Wonder to Mastery for a full treatment of mastery-learning methods.

-The biblical interpretation on this question is discussed at length in the May 22, 2015 newsletter.
+The biblical interpretation on this question is discussed at length in the this blog article.
 That is not the concern here.

-The simple fact is, a Young Earth school that wants to expose their students to both sides of the age-of-the-earth debate, will have to supplement one side or the other.
+Practically speaking, a Young Earth school that wants to expose their students to both sides of the age-of-the-earth debate will have to supplement one side or the other.
 It can use one of the many Young Earth texts and supplement some old earth material.
 Or it can use Novare’s Old Earth text and supplement the Young Earth side.

-In a Young Earth community or context, chances are students are already very much exposed to Young Earth arguments.
+In a Young Earth community, church or school, chances are students are already very much exposed to Young Earth arguments.
 So if such a school is going to supplement, it would be better to use a well-crafted, Christian, Old Earth text and supplement (if necessary) the Youth Earth side.
 Or the Young Earth school board can simply disavow the Old Earth material in the text and go right on using the book.